poiyomi/PoiyomiDocs/docs/thryeditor/translator.md

 This translation function will assist in translating properties from previous 8.0 versions of Poiyomi Shaders to be 9.0-compliant.

+To use it, switch the Material from 8.0 to a 9.0 version.
+A green button will appear on the header.
+Click it to run the upgrade.

 ### LilToon to Poiyomi

-Adapts settings that were used on a LilToon Material when it was changed to Poiyomi.
-When it is run, the Script will run a scan of all the properties in the LilToon Material and translate them to matching features in Poiyomi Shaders.
+Adapts settings that were used on a LilToon Material.
+When it is run, the Script will translate recognized properties supported in Poiyomi Shaders to their respective values.

+To use this feature, `Right-Click` on the Avatar in the Hierarchy and then click `Poiyomi -> Materials -> Translate Copy to Poiyomi Toon`.